 Credible takeaways

-If you have student loans from a private institution like Sallie Mae, they’re likely not eligible for student loan forgiveness.
+If you have student loans from a private institution like Sallie Mae, you’re likely not eligible for student loan forgiveness.
 However, the type of debt you have from Sallie Mae depends on when you first borrowed from the company.

 See if your Sallie Mae student loans are eligible for forgiveness — and what to do if they aren’t.